ChengguiSun/volume_rendering/readme.md

 This file is created for MM804 project.
 Please create your branch to write codes for this project.

 # Accredit
-The code is written based on XXX.
+Some of the scripts are written based on course lectures.

 # Installation
 All commands list here are sample commands.
 And this is based on Windows.
 To run the code on other OS, please change the commands accordingly.